cjerrington/cjerrington.github.io/src/posts/2023/2023-10-01-wordle-analytics-september-2023.md

 ---
 title: Wordle Analytics - September 2023
-excerpt: The letter distribution for the Wordle for September 2023
+description: The letter distribution for the Wordle for September 2023
 tags:
   - gaming
   - wordle